Dewalt DXGNR8000 - 8000/10000W Portable Generator With Electric Start

 Price comparison

-As you can see from these interactive charts, when compared to other 7500-8500W generators, the Dewalt DXGNR8000 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 7500-8500W generators, the Dewalt DXGNR8000 is on the average side of the price range.

 The bottom line